nghia0coder/Wejo/Wejo/Readme.md

 - Add env in stage Detect Changes
 - Add if check in stage Build & Push Updated Service
 - Add if check in stage Deploy Updated Service

+# Scaffold Database

+dotnet ef dbcontext scaffold "Host={Host};Database={DbName};Username={UserName};Password={Password}" Npgsql.EntityFrameworkCore.PostgreSQL -o Database -c WejoContext

+# Notice :

+- When scaffold succced its have message like this : Could not load database collations.
+- > Just ignore its not affect anything
+- Then, update IWejoContext manual if there is any new dbset.
+Make sure all done then build all project again